ice1000/Kt2Dart/README.md

 This is a transpiler which consumes [Kotlin](https://kotlinlang.org) codes and convert them into [Dart](https://www.dartlang.org/).

-Currently it's completely in progress.
-But it can do some simple jobs right now.

 # Why Kt2Dart

 Because I want to **Make [Flutter](https://flutter.io) Great Again**.